tohyuting/tp/docs/UserGuide.md

-* Usage of irrelevant prefixes or forward slashes `/` are not allowed by default except when user chooses to define it in their assigned Macro commands e.g `delete ct/TYPE i/INDEX pd/PRODUCT_NAME` can be used as `delete ct/pw i/1 pd/Panadol` but not `delete ct/pw i/1 pd/Panadol r/Fast relief` nor `delete ct/pw i/1 pd/Panadol/Panadol Strong`.
+* Usage of irrelevant prefixes or forward slashes `/` are not allowed by default except when user chooses to define it in their assigned Macro commands e.g. `delete ct/TYPE i/INDEX pd/PRODUCT_NAME` can be used as `delete ct/pw i/1 pd/Panadol` but not `delete ct/pw i/1 pd/Panadol r/Fast relief` nor `delete ct/pw i/1 pd/Panadol/Panadol Strong`.

 </div>